Khalil416/kitchen-waste-tracker/README.md

 ## 🔒 Security Notes

-This is a **university coursework project** and includes the following simplifications:
+This is a **university coursework project**.
+Security posture:

-- Passwords are stored in **plain text** (production would use bcrypt/argon2)
+**Implemented:**
+- Passwords are hashed at rest using **PBKDF2-HMAC-SHA256** (200,000 iterations) with a unique per-user salt — no plaintext credentials are stored
+- The `GET /users` and `GET /users/{id}` endpoints never return password data
+- Login is verified by re-deriving the hash from the submitted password, not by comparison of stored secrets

+**Known simplifications (not production-ready):**
-- No JWT or token-based authentication (session-based via Flet's `page.session`)
+- No JWT or token-based authentication (session-based via Flet's `page.session`, no expiry)
 - No HTTPS (runs on localhost only)
-- Role-based access is enforced on the **frontend routing layer** — the API itself does not verify roles per request
+- Role-based access is enforced on the **frontend routing layer** — the API does not verify roles per request
 - SQLite is used for simplicity — production would use PostgreSQL or similar
+- No automated test suite

 ---

 ## 👤 Author